 I’ve got a good job.
 I don’t love every aspect of the work I do, but it’s not a job I’ve been desperate to escape from.
-I know there are a number of things I will miss when I leave my anesthesia career, and I’ve been putting that day off for awhile now with a number of tactics that I believe will serve me well in the future.
+I know there are a number of things I expect to miss now that I have left my anesthesia career, and I’ve been putting that day off for a while now with a number of tactics that I believe will serve me well in the future.

 Delaying Early Retirement

 I wasn’t going to retire before my fortieth birthday just because the numbers suggested I could.
 I figured I would need a few years to figure out if that’s what I really wanted to do with my life.
 I also had to figure out what I would do next.